IIITLucknowSWEngg/CSAICSBTeam017/Assignment/URD.md

 - Must generate detailed reports on transaction volumes and fraud detection.

 ### **3.6 Communication**
-**Users, Merchants, and Support Team:**
+**Gpay Users, Merchants, and Support Team:**
 - Must be able to communicate via in-app chat or call for issue resolution.
 - Must receive instant notifications for updates and offers.

 ### **3.7 Customer Support**
-**All Users:**
+**All Gpay Users:**
 - Must be able to access support via chat, email, or phone.
 - FAQs and troubleshooting guides must be available in-app.

 ### **3.8 Security**
-**All Users:**
+**All Gpay Users:**
 - Must ensure two-factor authentication for all transactions.
-- User data must be encrypted in transit and at rest.
+- Gpay User data must be encrypted in transit and at rest.

 ---

 ## **4. Non-Functional Requirements**

 ### **4.1 Performance**
-- Transactions must be processed promptly to ensure a seamless user experience under normal conditions.
+- Transactions must be processed promptly to ensure a seamless Gpay User experience under normal conditions.
 - Notifications must be delivered in real time.

 ### **4.2 Scalability**
-- The platform must support a growing number of users and transactions without performance degradation.
+- The platform must support a growing number of Gpay Users and transactions without performance degradation.
 - New features must be integrated seamlessly.

 ### **4.3 Reliability**